MK735 Mini Server / NAS Chassis

 - Mini-ITX or Mini-DTX motherboard and SFF (half-height) PCI-e cards

-- Full ATX power supply up to 170mm deep or SFX power supply
+- Full ATX power supply up to 170mm deep (SFX power supply supported but not recommended due to cable length)

 - Drive bay handles 7 x 3.5″ disk drives